eigenfoo/old-eigenfoo.github.io/_pages/work.md

 author_profile: true
 ---

-## Machine Learning
+## Projects

-Here are some of the more interesting machine learning projects I've done.
+Here are some of the more interesting machine learning and data science projects I've pursued.

 ### [Hate Speech on Reddit](https://eigenfoo.xyz/reddit-clusters/)